 The affordability indices shown for houses in Figure 2 indicate that during the period from 2002 to 2012 a working household with mean net income was not able to service a mortgage affordably on the purchase price of a median priced house of any size at any time.

-In the latest year (2012) the affordability of 2-bedroom houses declined marginally; in contrast, the affordability of 3- and 4-bedroom houses has improved slightly in each year since 2008, largely due to annual declines in the median purchase prices of these dwelling types.
+However, in 2013 the affordability index for 2-bedroom house rose above 100 for the first time since at least 2002; marginal improvement in the affordability of 2-bedroom houses was recorded in the latest year compared to 2012 due to a fall in the median house price for this dwelling type.